-We are required to estimate the fair value of the ordinary shares underlying our options when performing the fair value calculations with the binomial option model.
+Prior to the completion of our initial public offering in May 2020, we were required to estimate the fair value of the ordinary shares underlying our options when performing the fair value calculations with the binomial option model.
 Therefore, our board of directors has estimated the fair value of our ordinary shares at various dates, with input from management, considering the third-party valuations of ordinary shares at each grant date.
 The valuations of our ordinary shares were performed using methodologies, approaches and assumptions consistent with the American Institute of Certified Public Accountants Audit and Accounting Practice Aid Series: Valuation of Privately-Held-Company Equity Securities Issued as Compensation, or the AICPA Practice Guide.
 In addition, our board of directors considered various objective and subjective factors, along with input from management and the independent third-party valuation firm, to determine the fair value of our ordinary shares, including: external market conditions affecting the cloud service industry, trends within the cloud service industry, the prices at which we sold preferred shares, the superior rights and preference of the preferred shares or other senior securities relative to our ordinary shares at the time of each grant, the results of operations, financials position, status of our research and development efforts, our stage of development and business strategy, and the lack of an active public market for our ordinary shares, and the likelihood of achieving a liquidity event or an initial public offering.
-In order to determine the fair value of our ordinary shares underlying each share-based award grant, we first determined our BEV, and then allocated the BEV to each element of our capital structure (convertible preferred shares, redeemable convertible preferred shares and ordinary shares and ordinary shares, in which the option pricing method was adopted to allocate the value between convertible preferred shares, redeemable convertible preferred shares and ordinary shares, and (ii) the redemption scenario, in which the opti value among the convertible preferred shares, redeemable convertible preferred shares and ordinary shares, and (iii) the mandatory conversion scenario, in which equity value was allocated to convertible preferred shares, redeemable convertible preferred shares and ordinary shares on an as-if converted basis.
+In order to determine the fair value of our ordinary shares underlying each share-based award grant, we first determined our BEV, and then allocated the BEV to each element of our capital structure (convertible preferred shares, redeemable convertible preferred shares and ordinary shares) using the allocation method.
+In our case, three scenarios were assumed, namely: (i) the liquidation scenario, in which the option pricing method was adopted to allocate the value between convertible preferred shares, redeemable convertible preferred shares and ordinary shares, and (ii) the redemption scenario, in which the option pricing method was adopted to allocate the value among the convertible preferred shares, redeemable convertible preferred shares and ordinary shares, and (iii) the mandatory conversion scenario, in which equity value was allocated to convertible preferred shares, redeemable convertible preferred shares and ordinary shares on an as-if converted basis.